i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 This plugin allows to add pop3 accounts and automatically fetch emails from them.

+## Rcguard

+This plugin logs failed login attempts and requires users to go through a reCAPTCHA verification process when the number of failed attempts go too high.
+This provides protection against automated attacks.

+Failed attempts are logged by IP and stored within MySQL.
+IPs are also released after a certain amount of time.

 ### TaskList

 This plugin add support for task management.